 My name is Amber Dunn, and I am a member of the National Association of Letter Carriers (NALC) Branch 545, living in Charlotte, NC, where I deliver mail from the United States Post Office downtown.
-My union runs Stamp Out Hunger, the largest one-day food drive in America, held on the second Saturday every May, this year on May 14th, and I am honored to serve as the Food Drive Coordinator for my Branch.
+My union runs Stamp Out Hunger, the largest one-day food drive in America, held every year on the second Saturday in May, and I am honored to serve as the Food Drive Coordinator for my Branch.

 My passion to help those less fortunate than myself is what draws me to this work, especially during these difficult times.
 Thanks to my union, I have a good job that pays fair wages, so I don’t have to struggle to keep food on the table, but food insecurity is a problem for a lot of people–probably more people than you think.
 I’m actually from Charlotte, and 15 percent of residents in my home county of Mecklenburg cannot properly feed themselves–not just people who live below the poverty line but medium-income household members as well.